Why should SaaS companies invest in data analytics?

 When should you hire a dedicated person?

-Consider bringing someone dedicated by 50 people – don’t wait too long to hire someone; you can get away with having people who are Excel wizards or have backgrounds in consulting for a while, but there’s the risk that “that one person” leaves and you don’t have a team prepared.
+Consider bringing someone dedicated on by 50 people – don’t wait too long to hire someone; you can get away with having people who are Excel wizards or have backgrounds in consulting for a while, but there’s the risk that “that one person” leaves and you don’t have a team prepared.

 If functional teams start standing up de-centralized analytics – this could be a red flag that you’re not thinking enough about an overall data strategy.